tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 ### 1. Background

-Similar to the compress nodes provided by ALSA, OpenVela audio drivers can also abstract similar compress nodes to support audio data decoding and output.
+Similar to the compress nodes provided by ALSA, openvela audio drivers can also abstract similar compress nodes to support audio data decoding and output.

-For example, on certain platforms, if a dedicated DSP (Digital Signal Processor) exists for audio codec operations, the compress node abstraction in OpenVela can support the following features:
+For example, on certain platforms, if a dedicated DSP (Digital Signal Processor) exists for audio codec operations, the compress node abstraction in openvela can support the following features:

 - Applications pass compressed audio data to the compress node via the ENQUEUE interface.
 - The driver communicates with the DSP via RPC to complete decoding and playback of the audio data.

 ### 2. Overview

-Compress capability refers to the OpenVela audio driver's ability to play and record compressed audio data.
+Compress capability refers to the openvela audio driver's ability to play and record compressed audio data.
 With compress nodes, the driver can process compressed audio formats and internally handle decoding or encoding.

 ### 3. Example

-On the OpenVela simulation platform, `pcm1p` and `pcm1c` nodes are registered to simulate compress node functionality.
+On the openvela simulation platform, `pcm1p` and `pcm1c` nodes are registered to simulate compress node functionality.
 The following features are currently implemented:

 - Supported formats: MP3 audio playback and recording.
 - Implementation: Audio encoding and decoding for MP3 format is performed using `libmad` and `lame` libraries on the host.